 '''

-c['secretsProviders'] = [util.SecretInAFile(dirname="/path/toSecretsFiles")]
+c['secretsProviders'] = [util.SecretInFile(directory="/path/toSecretsFiles"]

 '''

 In the master configuration the provider is instantiated through a Buildbot service secret manager with the file directory path.
-File secrets provider reads the file named by the key wanted by Buildbot and returns the contained text value (removing trailing newlines if present).
-SecretInAFile provider allows Buildbot to read secrets in the secret directory.
+File secrets provider reads the file named by the key wanted by Buildbot and returns the contained text value.
+SecretInFile provider allows Buildbot to read secrets in the secret directory.